 The principles of Common Good Thinking

 Together for the Common Good sets the principles under five simple headings.
-For more depth please scroll down for some suggestions for further reading.

 This is itself a principle to be applied along with the other principles below.